 - 1/4 cup (50g) packed light or dark brown sugar

-- 1 teaspoon pumpkin pie spice1
+- 1 teaspoon store-bought or homemade pumpkin pie spice*

 - 6 Tablespoons (86g) unsalted butter, melted

 Maple Icing (optional)

 - 1 and 1/2 cups (180g) confectioners’ sugar

 - 2 Tablespoons (30ml) milk*

 - Preheat oven to 425°F (218°C).
 Spray a 12-count muffin pan with nonstick spray or line with cupcake liners.
 This recipe makes 15 muffins, so prepare a second muffin pan in the same manner.
 Set aside.

 - Make the muffins: In a large bowl, whisk the flour, baking soda, cinnamon, pumpkin pie spice, and salt together until combined.
 Set aside.
 In a medium bowl, whisk the oil, granulated sugar, brown sugar, pumpkin puree, eggs and milk together until combined.
 Pour the wet ingredients into the dry ingredients, then fold everything together gently just until combined and no flour pockets remain.